From the makers of DNScale: PostScale -- reliable email delivery for developers. PostScale

 Anycast Under Attack

-With anycast, the same 10 Gbps attack is automatically split across every POP announcing the target prefix.
-If you have seven POPs, each absorbs roughly 1.4 Gbps — a far more manageable volume.
-Each POP can apply local rate limiting and scrubbing while continuing to serve legitimate queries.
+With anycast, the same 10 Gbps attack can land across multiple POPs announcing the target prefix.
+The split depends on attacker locations and BGP policy, not simple division by POP count.
+Each POP can apply local rate limiting and scrubbing while continuing to serve legitimate queries where capacity remains healthy.

 This is not a theoretical benefit.
-Anycast-based DNS is the industry standard for DDoS resilience precisely because it turns a concentrated attack into a distributed, diluted one.
-The more POPs in the network, the more effective the dilution.
+Anycast-based DNS is widely used for DDoS resilience because it can turn a concentrated attack into a distributed, diluted one.
+More POPs help only when they have useful routing, capacity, and filtering.

 DNS DDoS attacks affect everything tied to your domain.
-Unlike a web server attack that takes down one site, a DNS attack renders your domain unresolvable — no website, no email, no API.
-Anycast is the most effective architectural defence against this class of threat.
+Unlike a web server attack that takes down one site, a DNS attack can render your domain unresolvable — no website, no email, no API.
+Anycast is one of the most important architectural defences against this class of threat when paired with filtering and capacity.
 Learn more in our DNS Attacks and Threats guide.

 Failover: Seconds vs Minutes